AndriiPrikhodko/graph-topics/README.md

 # React Graph Topics Application

 The motivation behind this app is to get rid of old sticky notes and tree like mind-maps.
 Based on the recent scientific studies, for instance [Researchers uncover how the human brain separates, stores, and retrieves memories](https://www.nih.gov/news-events/news-releases/researchers-uncover-how-human-brain-separates-stores-retrieves-memories) and [Connectome: Graph theory application in functional brain network architecture](https://www.sciencedirect.com/science/article/pii/S2467981X17300276) from NIH and Brain Connectivity Laboratory, IRCCS San Raffaele Pisana, Rome, Italy respectively, there is an intrinsic link between graph theory and real functional brain network architecture.

-Here is some points derived from those studies:
+## Benefits of organizing topics in graph like structure:
+1. It can reduce the analytical brain complexity and highlight the key aspects of network topology, such as integration, segregation, and modularity.
+2. It can provide a common theoretical framework and a general language to understand the association of various pathological processes in the brain.
+3. It can enable an online view on brain dynamics and variability, and capture the temporal evolution of network states.
+4. It can be combined with other neuroimaging techniques, such as MRI, to obtain a more comprehensive picture of brain structure and function.

+## Comparison analysis with sticky notes:

 1. Graphs allow linking related notes.
     - Graphs can show the connections between different notes by using links, which can help you find, collect, and organize related ideas.
 Sticky notes are isolated and can only be grouped by physical proximity or color, which limits the complexity and richness of the associations